stephenhawk8054/openphish-adblock/README.md

 - Ignore `www.` at the start of the domains,
 - If a URL matches one of the URL/domain paths in [`domain_paths.txt`](https://github.com/stephenhawk8054/openphish-adblock/blob/main/domain_paths.txt), that domain-path will be used in the filter list,
 - If a URL matches one of the domain web hosts in [`domain_web_hosts.txt`](https://github.com/stephenhawk8054/openphish-adblock/blob/main/domain_web_hosts.txt), only domain in the URL will be used and its path will be ignored,
+- If a URL has `.top` TLD, only domain in the URL will be used and its path will be ignored,
 - Dead domains are removed at least once a week using [Adguard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter)

 ## How to use